 I am a science writer, former massage therapist, and I was the assistant editor at ScienceBasedMedicine.org for several years.
 I have had my share of injuries and pain challenges as a runner and ultimate player.
 My wife and I live in downtown Vancouver, Canada.
 See my full bio and qualifications, or my blog, Writerly.
 You might run into me on Facebook or Twitter.

 Why Does Pain Hurt? — The inflammation of frozen shoulder is exasperatingly mysterious.
-This article explains how inflammation can be “glitchy” — an interesting perpsective that might help make sense of frozen shoulder.
+This article explains how inflammation can be “glitchy” — an interesting perspective that might help make sense of frozen shoulder.

-Twenty-one updates have been logged for this article since publication (2016).
+Fifty-nine updates have been logged for this article since publication (2016).
 All PainScience.com updates are logged to show a long term commitment to quality, accuracy, and currency. more

 When’s the last time you read a blog post and found a list of many changes made to that page since publication?
 Like good footnotes, this sets PainScience.com apart from other health websites and blogs.
 Although footnotes are more useful, the update logs are important.
 They are “fine print,” but more meaningful than most of the comments that most Internet pages waste pixels on.